k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 **Example:**

 - Execute and extract the task with the following LUs:
-  - CRM, the root LU.
+  - Customer. the root LU.
-  - Billing is children LU of the CRM LU.
+  - Billing is children LU of the Customer LU.

-- The CRM LU is executed before the Billing LU:
+- The Customer LU is executed before the Billing LU:

   ![monitor execution](images/extract_task_execution_monitor.png)

-- The Billing LU is executed after the execution of the CRM LU has ended:
+- The Billing LU is executed after the execution of the Customer LU has ended:

   ![monitor execution](images/extract_task_execution_monitor_2.png)

-- The **Logical Units Execution Summary** window displays the summary execution details of each LU or post-execution process.
+- The **Logical Units Execution Summary** window displays the summary execution details of each LU, pre-execution processes, and post-execution processes.